 GreenPower is a government scheme that can provides businesses with support and incentives to replace electricity use with certified renewable energy.

-See the Renewables for business page for more information on alternative energy sources.
+See the Renewables guide for more information on alternative energy sources.